dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

-When parties observe that a transaction tx becomes committed, their next DAG broadcast causally following the commit reveals shares of the decryption key tx-key in one of two forms: a party that holds a share for SS-combine(tx-key) reveals it, while a party that doesn't hold a share for SS-combine(tx-key) reveals a threshold share for D(tx-key).
+When parties observe that a transaction tx becomes committed, their next DAG broadcast causally following the commit reveals shares of the decryption key tx-key in one of two forms: a party that holds a share for SS-combine(tx-key) reveals it, while a party that doesn't hold a share for SS-combine(tx-key) or give up waiting reveals a threshold share for D(tx-key).

 **TX Opening.**
 When a new leader enters view(r+1), it emits a proposal `proposal(r+1)` as usual.